, , ,

 The properties are subject to annual inspections to make sure no further contamination is taking place (no soils disturbed, no construction, etc).

-This is from an August 24, 2006, letter (link is in the lineup below):
+More on the contamination, from an August 24, 2006, letter (link is in the lineup below):

 AZAS’ pre-purchase due diligence investigation has confirmed that groundwater contamination above North Carolina’s 2L standards exists on the site.
 The confirmed contamination on the site has impeded the sale or redevelopment of the property.
 The Guilford County Development Office identified at least two other potential purchasers for the site.
 Environmental Contamination was the primary reason that one company chose to pass on the site, and contamination played a role in the decision of the other.